netxms/netxms-doc/admin/agent-management.rst

 -------------

-``ExternalTable`` defines name of the table metric, table metric description, column separator, instance column and command.
+``ExternalTable`` defines name of the table metric, table metric description, column separator, instance column(s) and command.
+Instance column(s), descriptions and separator are optional.
+If separator is not specified, default value of ``,`` is used.

+Instance column should contain unique identifier for each table row.
+If several instance columns are used, then combination of these columns should be unique.
+This is necessary for building graphs and for threshold violation event generation.

 Command is executed synchronously when this metric is requested by server.
 Each table line is separated with new line symbol.
 First line in returned text used as a name of the columns and all next lines will be used like table data.
-There can be provided parameters form DCI configuration, that will be available like $1, $2, $3..., $9 variables.
+Parameters from DCI configuration can be provided, that will be available like $1, $2, $3..., $9 variables.
 To accept arguments metric name should contain "(*)" symbols after name.